 Corda enables businesses in Trade Finance, Insurance, and beyond to transact directly with privacy, scalability, and security.
 Let’s understand what’s the role of Corda in the Supply Chain.

 The supply chain is one of the many industries that have been optimized by Blockchain implementation.
 However, the use of Blockchain in the supply chain industry has revolutionized this industry to its core.
 It has redefined the way the supply chain industry operates.

 There are several Blockchain platforms that can be used for creating a global supply chain network.
-From the public Blockchain networks like Ethereum to private Blockchains like Hyperledger, a decentralized supply chain application can be made on all, based on the specific requirements.
+From public Blockchain networks like Ethereum to private Blockchain like Hyperledger, a decentralized supply chain application can be made on all, based on specific requirements.

 Among the several Blockchain platforms, r3’s Corda has become a prominent choice for this industry.

 Corda Blockchain is being used extensively in the supply chain which has allowed Blockchain to prevail in this industry.
 To understand the Corda supply chain ecosystem, we must understand what the supply chain is and why Blockchain is required in this industry.